alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## sunday, 27 july 2025 | 03:14
+## sunday, 27 july 2025 | 03:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-07-27, 02:59)
+Weather in Moscow (2025-07-27, 03:14)

-🌡️ Temp: 17.3°C <br>
+🌡️ Temp: 16.6°C (feels like 16.6°C) <br>
-✨ Condition: Clear skies ☀️ <br>
+☀️ Condition: Clear and sunny with no rain expected. <br>
-💨 Wind: A very light breeze from the Southeast at 1.4 m/s <br>
+💨 Wind: A very light Southeast breeze at 1.1 m/s. <br>
-💧 Humidity: 77% <br>
+💧 Humidity: Quite humid at 79%. <br>
-📉 Pressure: 1013.8 mb (sea level) <br>
+📉 Pressure: 1013.8 mb (sea level), 995 mb (surface) <br>
-☁️ Cloud cover: Almost entirely clear (2%) <br>
+☁️ Cloud cover: Completely clear skies (0%). <br>
-👁 Visibility: Excellent at 16 km <br>
+👁️ Visibility: Excellent at 16 km. <br>

-✨ Clear and Quiet Night <br>
+✨ Clear and Calm Early Morning <br>
-The night is clear and still, with a gentle coolness in the air.
-A perfect time for quiet contemplation under the stars.
+A tranquil start to the day, with crystal-clear skies and barely a breath of wind.
+It’s a peaceful moment as the city begins to stir.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence